Exabyte-io/documentation/docs/cluster/jobs-angstrom.md

 Debug queue is charged at 2x the base rate, on-demand queues are charged at 1x the base price and saving queues are charged at 0.2x the base price.

+Approximate waiting times for a single job execution for the queues (dependent on the load):

+- debug: no wait (unless queue is fulfilled)
+- on-demand: within 5 min
+- saving: usually within 15 min (unless datacenter capacity is exceeded)

 ### Interactive parallel jobs

 Interactive parallel jobs are not supported by design.
 Users are encouraged to prototype calculations on the master node (using 2-8 CPU and <1min walltime per user) instead, and submit larger debug tasks into the debug queue.